The Corporate Governance Review: France

 French law and corporate governance codes require that directors must inform the board of directors of any conflicts of interest, whether actual or potential, and should abstain from participating in the discussions and voting on such matters.

-Under French law there are also some prohibitions or specific procedures for related-party transactions, which can create a conflict of interest: directors are prohibited from contracting loans from the company or arranging for the company to act as guarantor in respect of their obligations.
-In addition, to be valid, any significant transaction between the company and one of its executives or directors, a direct or indirect shareholder holding more than 10 per cent, or another company having executives or directors in common, must receive prior authorisation from the board (without the directors concerned voting and participating to such board meeting), while grounds for approving related-party transactions must be detailed and reassessed annually.
+Under French law, there are also some prohibitions or specific procedures for related-party transactions, which can create a conflict of interest: directors are prohibited from contracting loans from the company or arranging for the company to act as guarantor in respect of their obligations.
+In addition, to be valid, any significant transaction between the company and one of its executives or directors, a direct or indirect shareholder holding more than 10 per cent, or another company having executives or directors in common, must receive prior authorisation from the board (without the directors concerned voting and participating in the board meeting), while grounds for approving related-party transactions must be detailed and reassessed annually.
 Related-party transactions entered into between a parent company and a wholly owned subsidiary are no longer subject to the authorisation procedure.
 Finally, specific information must be given to shareholders regarding agreements entered into between a subsidiary of a company and a director or major shareholder of this company.
-The AFEP-MEDEF Code provides that the internal rules of the board should set out provisions on the prevention and management of conflicts of interest.25 In accordance with the new Directive on shareholders' rights,26 the Pacte Law provides that information regarding transactions with related parties must be publicly disclosed on listed companies' websites at the latest on the day of their conclusion, and the related party must not participate in the board's discussions or take part in the vote on the relevant resolutions.
+The AFEP-MEDEF Code provides that the internal rules of the board should set out provisions on the prevention and management of conflicts of interest.33 In accordance with the new Shareholder Rights Directive,34 the Pacte Law provides that information regarding transactions with related parties must be disclosed publicly on listed companies' websites at the latest on the day of their conclusion, and the related party must not participate in the board's discussions or take part in the vote on the relevant resolutions.

 The auditors present a report on the authorised transactions to the shareholders' meeting, and the shareholders vote on them.
 If a transaction is not approved by the shareholders, the interested party and the directors can be held liable for any adverse consequences of that transaction for the company.